mderler/index-cards-app/docs/userstories/userstory_03.md

 ## Description

 The user selects a topic to add cards to.
-He writes a question with anwser.
+He writes a question with answer.

 ## Input

-question, anwser
+question, answer

 ## Internal state change